 Mercedes Benz Connection – Downstairs Cafe

 Award-winning baristas, impeccable presentation, large glass windows, high ceilings and tons of space.
 The only downside is the top 40 electro beats.
 That being said, it’s not so intrusive that you can’t get some work done, read a book or chat away with some friends.
-They have plug points!
+Also, they have lots of outlets.

 Bear Pond Espresso

 A sweet little coffee stand with nowhere to sit down and stay awhile—only pure caffeine indulgence at this cafe.
-Espressos will set you back only 300 yen a pop and it’s been certified “one of the best [cafes] I’ve been to in Tokyo” by our resident coffee fiend and hobo CEO Chris.
+Espressos will set you back only ¥300 a pop and it’s been certified “one of the best cafes I’ve been to in Tokyo” by our resident coffee fiend and hobo CEO Chris Kirkland.

-This post was originally published on May 14, 2015 and was updated by Carey Finn in August 2016.
+This post was originally published on May 14, 2015 and was updated in August 2020.